-All fees are non-refundable.
-Exceptions may be considered in the case of player injury which terminates a player's season and in the case that a player's family relocates outside of LAHA's geographic service area.
-Failure to attend practices, games, tournaments, clinics, etc. for which the player is registered is not grounds for a refund.
+I fees are non-refundable.
+Exceptions may be considered in the case of player injury which rminates a player's season and in the case that a player's family relocates outside of LAHA's eographic service area.
+Failure to attend practices, games, tournaments, clinics, etc. for which e player is registered is not grounds for a refund.